 - Must take 10-701 no later than the semester they apply; or must have taken both 10-315 and 15-281.
 (See "Recommendations to Prospective Applicants" below.)

 Since 5th-Year MS students have taken 3 courses for the MS during their undergraduate years, the 5th-year MS can be completed in 2 semesters instead of the standard 3 semesters.

 5th-year MS students must complete the program as full-time students (at least 36 units/semester) for two semesters plus a summer.

 - Courses taken in undergraduate program: 10-701 Introduction to Machine Learning + 2 Core or Elective courses.

 - Summer between 4th and 5th years: Practicum (internship or research related to Machine Learning).

-Recommendations to Students
+Recommendations to Prospective Applicants

 The tuition and fees for the 5th-year MS are the same as the standard MS. 5th-Year MS students are also considered graduate students, not undergraduates, and so should contact Housing Services if they're living on-campus or their financial aid provider if they have one to learn what effects this may have.